 Slip-And-Fall Hazards

-Slip-and-fall accidents are surprisingly common at large-scale events like Coachella, where tens of thousands of people gather in a sprawling outdoor environment filled with potential hazards.
+Slip-and-fall accidents are surprisingly common at large-scale events like Coachella, where tens of thousands gather in a sprawling outdoor environment with potential hazards.

-They don’t just happen near portable toilets and in shower areas.
-Dangers can also lurk in other high-traffic areas, such as on the campground, around the main stages, and on the paved sales areas, concealed by the crowds of people gathered.
+They donโt just happen near portable toilets and in shower areas.
+Dangers can also lurk in other high-traffic areas, such as in the campground, around the main stages, and in the paved sales areas, concealed by the crowds of people gathered.

 Some of the most common causes of slip-and-fall incidents during the festival include: